subquery/documentation/docs/indexer/run_publish/publish.md

 ## Next Steps - Connect to your Project

-Once your deployment has succesfully completed and our nodes have indexed your data from the chain, you'll be able to connect to your project via the displayed GraphQL Query endpoint.
+Once your deployment has successfully completed and our nodes have indexed your data from the chain, you'll be able to connect to your project via the displayed GraphQL Query endpoint.

 ![Project being deployed and synced](/assets/img/run_publish/projects_deploy_sync.png)